Umuzi-org/tech-department/content/projects/first-personal-website/_index.md

 Requirements:

 - Website can be a single page or have multiple pages (the structure is up to you), but it must contain the following information:
+  - About me
-  - About me, Skills (Your tech stack: the languages and tools you use), Projects/Portfolio, and Contact (social media, email, phone, etc)
+  - Skills (Your tech stack: the languages and tools you use)
+  - Projects/Portfolio
+  - Contact (social media, email, phone, etc)
 - Website must be responsive to different screen sizes - use a mobile-first approach!
   - Use CSS Grid (see tutorials below) to design your site and make it responsive
 - Website must be developed using HTML and CSS Grid with a logical structure and naming conventions in your code
 - Some basic JavaScript/Jquery should be integrated into the site in some way to make it more interactive and user-friendly
-- Submit a link to the completed website on your cohort’s Slack channel
-- Feel free to use icons, colours, pictures or organograms if you need to.
+- Feel free to use icons, colours, pictures or organograms if you need to
-- Create a board and make use of Trello which will assist you in breaking down your tasks.
+- Create a board and make use of Trello which will assist you in breaking down your tasks

 ### Links